Social Ecosystem Framework 2.0

 SEM 2.0

-This second phase broadens the framework to include a '45-degree political economy and ecology framework'.
-This evolution addresses the initial limitations of SEM 1.0 by incorporating a more explicit political economy analysis and recognizing the role of both civil society and the state.
-SEM 2.0 is defined by four dimensions:
+This second phase broadened the framework to include a '45-degree political economy and ecology framework'.
+This evolution aimed to address the initial limitations of SEM 1.0 by incorporating a more explicit political economy analysis and recognizing the potentially assistive role of both civil society and the state.

 This enhanced model aims to facilitate a sustainable and equitable 'Just Transition' and moves beyond a purely network-based approach to include the strategic role of government and the exercise of power.